AdobeDocs/experience-platform.en/help/dashboards/customize/custom-widgets.md

 ## Next steps

-After reading this document, you now are able to access the [!UICONTROL Widget library] and use it to create and add custom widgets for your organization.
-To modify the size and location of widgets in the dashboard, please refer to the [modify dashboards guide](modify.md).
+After reading this document, you are able to access the widget library and use it to create and add custom widgets for your organization.
+To modify the size and location of widgets that appear in the dashboard, please refer to the [modify dashboards guide](modify.md).